-6.3 Management
+5.3 Management

-The most effective way of eliminating harassment and sexual harassment is by fostering and supporting an environment which is positive and inclusive.
-School management has a key role in creating and maintaining a positive workplace culture which is free from any form of harassment and sexual harassment where complaints are addressed expeditiously with a minimum of distress to all parties involved.
+The most effective way of eliminating bullying is by fostering and supporting an environment which is positive and inclusive.
+School management has a key role in creating and maintaining a positive workplace culture which is free from any form of bullying, where complaints are addressed expeditiously with a minimum of distress to all parties involved.
 In particular, management should:

-• Ensure the implementation and regular review of this Policy and procedures;
+• Ensure the implementation and regular review of this policy and procedures;

-- Provide information in relation to prevention, policy and procedures to employees on induction and promote awareness of this Policy on a regular basis; - Set a good example by treating everyone in the workplace with courtesy and respect; - Provide training on this Policy; - Be vigilant for signs of harassment and sexual harassment at work and take action before a problem escalates; - Deal sensitively with employees involved in a complaint, whether as Complainant or Respondent;

-- Ensure that the Complainant and Respondent are treated fairly; - Ensure that an employee is not victimised for having made a complaint; - Communicate actively, promptly and transparently with the Complainant and the Respondent in relation to any informal or formal complaint, while maintaining appropriate confidentiality; - Monitor and follow up the situation after a complaint is made.
+- Provide information in relation to prevention, policy and procedures to employees on induction and promote awareness of this Policy on a regular basis; - Set a good example by treating everyone in the workplace with courtesy and respect; - Provide training on this Policy; - Be vigilant for signs of bullying at work and take action before a problem escalates; - Deal sensitively with employees involved in a complaint, whether as Complainant or Respondent; - Ensure that the Complainant and Respondent are treated fairly; - Ensure that an employee is not victimised for having made a complaint; - Communicate actively, promptly and transparently with the Complainant and the Respondent in relation to any informal or formal complaint, while maintaining appropriate confidentiality; - Monitor and follow up the situation after a complaint is made.

-6.4 Employees
+5.4 Employees